tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

-> Exercise: Implement the decompress-method such that it uses the input as a stream.
+> *Exercise*: Implement the decompress-method such that it uses the input as a stream.

-> Note: For simplicity, we don't address a few bugs hiding in this
+> *Note*: For simplicity, we don't address a few bugs hiding in this
 > implementation, most notably the fact that this code would stumble over the
 > symbol `'%'` used in the actual input text.